Call for Papers: RAND Behavioral Finance Forum 2020

 About the Behavioral Finance Forum

-The conference will bring together leaders from academia, government, regulatory agencies, and industry to share the latest research and exchange ideas on how to leverage behavioral principles to promote financial well-being.
+The conference will (virtually) bring together leaders from academia, government, regulatory agencies, and industry to share the latest research and exchange ideas on how to leverage behavioral principles to promote financial well-being, broadly conceived.
 The goal of the conference is to encourage the incorporation of cutting-edge research into policy and financial products that best serve the public's interests as well as to encourage collaboration between sectors.
-Presentations are for a mixed audience, and should geared towards providing insights for practitioners and policy makers.
+Presentations are for a mixed audience, and should be geared towards providing insights for practitioners and policy makers.
 See presentations from past conferences.

-This year, we are doing something different.
-We are releasing our call for papers early to encourage researchers, policymakers, and practitioners to think about new research early and to develop partnerships now that may help to advance our understanding of financial behavior and allow for testing of new ideas that support financial security.
+Earlier this year we posted this call for papers to encourage researchers, policymakers, and practitioners to think about new research and to develop partnerships that may help to advance our understanding of financial behavior and allow for testing of new ideas that support financial security.

 The theme of the conference is: Financial security over the lifespan.